-Our board of directors has adopted, subject to stockholder approval, our 2007 Employee Stock Purchase Plan.
+Our board of directors and our stockholders have adopted our 2007 Employee Stock Purchase Plan.
 The plan will become effective upon the closing of this offering.
 The following is a description of the material features and provisions of the plan.